Boston Scientific (BSX) Q3 2017 Results - Earnings Call Transcript

 Operator

-And we'll go to Matt Taylor with Barclays.
+We'll go to Matt Taylor with Barclays.
 Please go ahead.

 Matthew Taylor - Barclays Capital, Inc.